» Index Page

 Premium Bond Prizes

-The top monthly premium bond prize is £1 million and this is tax free.
-There were two £1 million prizes each month in the draw though this changed to one £1 million winner from April
+The top monthly prize is £1 million and this is tax free.
+There were two each month in the draw though this changed to just one £1 million winner from

-2009 as a result perhaps of the recession and credit crunch.
-Instead this £1 million was given over to over one million £25 prizes for investors which changes the question
+April 2009 as a result perhaps of the recession and credit crunch.
+Instead this amount was given over to over one million £25 prizes for investors which changes the question

 Are Premium Bonds A Good UK Investment?
 Though your chances of winning the top prize has been reduced your chances of winning more £25 is greater.
 Find Extra Work have seen an increase in the number of smaller cheques we receive, which soon adds up when you total all we receive each month.